umbcdata602/howtos/README.md

     * An expandable menu item under "Course Management" called: "Control Panel"
         * This is where you start Blackboard Collaborate sessions, check student grades, etc.

-# HOWTO: Start a Blackboard Collaborate Ultra session

-Start in the left-hand menu

-* Control Panel > Course Tools > Blackboard Collaborate Ultra
-* Click "Create Session"
-* Add the title of the session, then other options appear
-* Change "Guest role" to "Presenter" in the dropdown menu on the right
-* Change End time to 9:00pm
-* Copy the "Guest link" to the clipboard and email it to all the students
-* Return to the Blackboard Ultra page and click on the session that I just created

-# HOWO: Compute/review grades

-Start in the left-hand menu

-* Control Panel > Grade Center
-* Click "Tests" or "Full Grade Center" to see a list of students and their grades.

 # HOWO: Create a test

 There are 3 paths to create a test.
 This can be confusing.
 In each case, start in the left-hand menu: